UPDATED January 11, 2022

 Similar to Hulu, fubo subscribers can sign into roughly 40 apps including the NBC Sports app. fuboTV has apps for Roku, Amazon Fire TV, Apple TV and Android TV devices like NVIDIA Shield TV.

-You should look over fuboTV’s channels in your area, and see if it’s a good fit for you.
+You can look over fuboTV’s channels in your area, and see if it’s a good fit for you.

 Sling TV: budget option to live stream NBCSN